 BodyMedia Fit Link

-The lightweight Withings Pulse ($120) clips onto your clothing and measures steps, distance, elevation, calories, and sleep (it comes with a wrist strap, so you can wear it while you sleep).
+The lightweight Withings Pulse OX ($100) is a wrist tracker that also clips onto your clothing and measures steps, distance, elevation, calories, and sleep.
 When you run, the Pulse shows you how long and how far you've gone.
-The Pulse stands out from the rest, however, with an additional metric: place a finger on the back of the Pulse, and it'll tell you your heart rate.
+It also measures heart rate and blood oxygen level with a single touch of your finger.
 Then, sync data wirelessly to your iOS or Android phone with the free Withings app.
 The Pulse has a battery life of about two weeks before needing to be recharged.